superluminar-io/aws_fundamentals_workshop/docs/labs/lab_2/1_hands_on_iam.md

     /dev/stdout
 ```

 Replace `FUNCTION_NAME` with the name or ARN of your Lambda function and `PROFILE_NAME` with your profile.
-You can find the function name in the AWS CloudFormation Console or from the CDK output.
+You can find the function name in the Lambda Console or from the pulumi output.

 Now you should see a 200 message: `"File written!"`